-The Biocidal Products Regulation (BPR) refers to Regulation (EU) 528/2012 concerning the placing on the market and use of biocidal products, which came into force on September 1st 2013.
-The regulation covers the responsibilities of biocidal products manufacturers and importers.
+The Biocidal Products Regulation (BPR) refers to Regulation (EU) 528/2012 concerning the placing on the market and use of biocidal products.
+The BPR came into force on September 1, 2013, and covers the responsibilities of biocidal product manufacturers and importers.
 Article producers who use biocidal products to treat their products are also regulated.

 Definition of EU-BPR

 Active substance: A substance or a micro-organism that has an effect or action on or against harmful organisms.

 Biocidal product: Any substance or mixture, consisting of, containing, or generating one or more active substances, with the intention of destroying, deterring, rendering harmless, preventing the action of, or otherwise exerting a controlling effect on, any harmful organism by any means other than mere physical or mechanical action.

 Treated article: Articles that have been treated with, or intentionally incorporated, one or more biocidal product.